-Andrew Velasquez, III, is the Administrator for the U.S. Department of Homeland Security's Federal Emergency Management Agency, Region V. He coordinates preparedness, response, recovery, and mitigation activities for the states of Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
+Andrew Velasquez, III, is the Regional Administrator for the U.S. Department of Homeland Security's Federal Emergency Management Agency, Region V. He coordinates preparedness, response, recovery, and mitigation activities for the states of Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
+Mr. Velasquez recently completed a six-month special duty assignment as the Acting Region IV Administrator serving the states of Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina and Tennessee.
+He was charged with the critical responsibility of ensuring effective readiness in preparation for the 2014 Hurricane Season.

-Appointed by President Obama on April 16, 2010, Velasquez brings to FEMA extensive experience in emergency management and homeland security at both the state and local level.
+Appointed by President Obama in 2010, Velasquez brings to FEMA extensive experience in emergency management and homeland security at both the state and local level.
 In addition to directing the delivery of federal disaster assistance for numerous presidentially declared disasters and emergencies, Velasquez has implemented a number of key initiatives.
-These initiatives have focused on enhancing the region's readiness posture with an emphasis on leveraging technology to improve response and recovery operations, individual and community preparedness and planning for all types of threats and hazards.
+These initiatives have focused on enhancing the region's readiness posture with an emphasis on leveraging technology and data for analysis and decision support to improve response and recovery operations, individual and community preparedness and planning for all types of threats and hazards.

 Recognizing the importance of planning for catastrophic incidents, Mr. Velasquez initiated and exercised leadership over the development of a comprehensive operational plan to address the effects of an Improvised Nuclear Device detonation in a large metropolitan area.
 This integrated planning effort includes FEMA Region V, the States of Illinois, Indiana and Wisconsin, the City of Chicago and surrounding counties and various private sector entities.